utopia-eco/limit-order-manager/README.md

             - `feeTxHash`: Transaction hash of fee paid for order creation

 - Deletes a stop loss order
-    - DELETE /deleteStopLoss/:token/:orderCode
+    - DELETE /deleteLimitSell/:token/:orderCode
-        - `token`: Token which the orderer wants to delete the stop loss for (output token for swap)
+        - `token`: Token which the orderer wants to delete the limit sell for (output token for swap)
-        - `orderCode`: Code of stop loss order
+        - `orderCode`: Code of limit sell order

 - Retrieves all pending stop loss orders for a token
-    - GET /retrievePendingStopLosses/:token
+    - GET /retrievePendingLimitSells/:token
-        - `token`: Token which you want the stop loss orders for
+        - `token`: Token which you want the limit sell orders for

 - Retrieves stop loss order associated with token and fee transaction hash
-    - GET /retrieveStopLosses/:token/:feeTxHash
+    - GET /retrieveLimitSells/:token/:feeTxHash
-        - `token`: Token which is associated with stop loss order
+        - `token`: Token which is associated with limit sell order
         - `feeTxHash`: Transaction hash of feepaid for order creation

 Stop Loss APIs